Lantau Island: Geography

 Lantau Island is often referred to as "the lungs of Hong Kong", because of its abundance of indigenous forest and relative scarcity of high-rise residential developments which characterise Hong Kong Island and Kowloon.
 The largest country park of Hong Kong, Lantau South Country Park is located on the island, which hosts two other parks, namely Lantau North Country Park and its extension.
 These parks cover slightly more than half of the area of Lantau Island.

 Shek Pik Reservoir is the third largest freshwater reservoir in Hong Kong.
 Completed in 1963, it covers an area of 1.01 km2 and has a capacity of 24,500,000 m3.

 Fan Lau Kok at the end of Fan Lau Peninsula is the southwest end of the territory of Hong Kong.
 The small island of Peaked Hill, off Tsin Yue Wan (煎魚灣), marks the westernmost point on the land of Hong Kong territories.

 Population

-Lantau Island has a relatively low population density.
+Lantau Island has relatively low population density.
 Settlements are scattered throughout the island and each has its own distinctive characteristics.
 The completion of the Hong Kong International Airport at Chek Lap Kok in 1998 has led to economic development in north-western Lantau; the once quiet village of Tung Chung became a new town and is now home to over 45,000 people located in 30 to 50 storey high-rise housing estates and condominiums located near the airport.
 The neighbouring Yat Tung Estate houses 37,273 people, primarily in public housing.
 Over the next few years, the population of the North Lantau New Town is expected to increase to a target population of over 200,000 across 7.6 km2 of reclaimed land stretching from Tung Chung to Tai Ho Wan.